miroapp/app-examples/examples/html-preview/README.md

 ### How to use the app

-This sample app shows how to use the Miro API can be used to generate HTML pages from Miro boards.
-This allows creating multi-page website mockups quickly.
+This sample app shows how to use the Miro API to generate HTML pages from Miro boards.
+This enables creating multi-page website mockups quickly.

-The initial screen will ask you to connect your Miro account.
-After that you'll see the list of boards on your team.
+The initial screen prompts you to connect your Miro account.
+After signing in, you can see the list of boards under your team.

-Each frame on the board represents a different page.
-To see the specific frame use it's title in the URL.
-By default either a frame with a name `index` or the first created frame will be used.
-URLs in the app are in the following format: `/{boardId}/{frameTitle}`.
+On the board, each frame represents an HTML page.
+To view a specific frame, use its title in the URL. \
+By default, either a frame named `index`, or the first created frame are used. \
+In the app, URLs are in the following format: `/{boardId}/{frameTitle}`.

-You can use connectors to link items from one frame to items in another frame.
-This will create HTML links to the page containing the target item.
+You can use [connectors](https://developers.miro.com/docs/connector_intro) to link items from one frame to items in a different frame.
+This generates HTML links to the page containing the target item.

 ### How to start locally

 1. [Sign in](https://miro.com/login/) to Miro, and then create a [Developer team](https://developers.miro.com/docs/create-a-developer-team) under your user account.
 2. [Create and configure an app in Miro](https://developers.miro.com/docs/manually-create-an-app).
 3. Configure the app:
    - In your account profile, go to **Your apps**, and then select the app you just created to access its configuration page.
    - On the app configuration page, go to **App Credentials**, and copy the app **Client ID** and **Client secret** values: you'll need to enter these values in step 4 below.
-- Go to **App URL** and enter the following URL: `http://localhost:3000`
-- Go to **Redirect URI for OAuth2.0**, and enter the following redirect URL: `http://localhost:3000/api/redirect/`
-- Click **Options**. \
-  From the drop-down menu select **Use this URI for SDK authorization**.
-- Lastly, go to **Permissions**, and select the following permissions:
-  - `board:read`
-  - `board:write`

-3. Open the [app manifest editor](https://developers.miro.com/docs/manually-create-an-app#step-2-configure-your-app-in-miro) by clicking **Edit in Manifest**. \
+   - Open the [app manifest editor](https://developers.miro.com/docs/manually-create-an-app#step-2-configure-your-app-in-miro) by clicking **Edit in Manifest**. \
      In the app manifest editor, configure the app as follows:
      - [`sdkUri`](https://developers.miro.com/docs/app-manifest#sdkuri): assign `http://localhost:3000` as a value for this property. \
        It defines the entry point of the app, and it corresponds to the URL of the server that the app runs on.
      - [`redirectUris`](https://developers.miro.com/docs/app-manifest#redirecturis) and [`redirectUriForSdk`](https://developers.miro.com/docs/app-manifest#redirecturiforsdk): assign `http://localhost:3000/api/redirect/` as a value for these properties. \
        The [redirect URI](https://developers.miro.com/reference/ne-create-authorization-request-link) points to the page that you intend to load after a successful user authorization.
      - [`scopes`](https://developers.miro.com/docs/app-manifest#scopes): add the permission scopes that users need to grant the app when they install it. \
        To enable the app to read from and write to the board, add the following permissions:
        - `boards:read`
        - `boards:write`
 4. Open the [`.env`](.env) file, and enter the app client ID and client secret values that you saved at the beginning of step 3 above.
 5. Run `npm start` to start developing.